Politics and economy

 The Financial Monitoring Department is tasked with supporting the legal mechanism for combating the legalization of criminal income, terrorist financing and the crimes associated with them.

-Ahmet T. Uvdiev – acting head of the Financial Monitoring Department of the Ministry of Finance of Turkmenistan.
+2009-2011 – Chief Specialist of the Consolidated Budget Division of the Main Financial Department for Ashgabat of the Ministry of Finance of Turkmenistan;

-Since 2017 – acting head of the Financial Monitoring Department of the Ministry of Finance of Turkmenistan.
+From August 7, 2017 – Head of the Financial Monitoring Department of the Ministry of Finance of Turkmenistan.

 Cooperation with the EAG